-- (1) total or partial loss of the child's bodily or mental functions; or - (2) total or partial loss of a part of the body; or - (3) the presence in the body of organisms causing disease or illness; or - (4) the presence in the body of organisms capable of causing disease or illness; or - (5) the malfunction, malformation or disfigurement of a part of the child's body; or - (6) a disorder or malfunction that results in the child learning differently from a child without the disorder or malfunction; or - (7) a disorder, illness or disease that affects a child's thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour.
+- I. Total or partial loss of the child's bodily or mental functions; or - 2.
+Total or partial loss of a part of the body; or - 3.
+The presence in the body of organisms causing disease or illness; or - 4.
+The presence in the body of organisms capable of causing disease or illness; or - 5.
+The malfunction, malformation or disfigurement of a part of the child's body; or

+- 6. A disorder or malfunction that results in the child learning differently from a child without the disorder or malfunction; or - 7.
+A disorder, illness or disease that affects a child's thought processes, perception of reality, emotions or judgment or that results in disturbed behaviour.